peterboyer/restful-api-design-tips/README.md

 GET www.myservice.com/api/v1/posts
 ```

-However, through studying other API implementations, I’ve grown to like a shorter URL style offered by accessing the API as part of a subdomain, and then dropping the `/api` from the route; *shorter and more concise is better.*
+However, through studying other API implementations, I’ve grown to like a shorter URL style offered by accessing the API as part of a subdomain, and then dropping the `/api` from the route; *shorter and more concise is better*.

 ```
 GET api.myservice.com/v1/posts